stephengineer-CS002-classroom/CS2_Setup/instructions.md

 ### Open assignment with IDE

-For example, open VSCode and loads the project folder
+For example, open VSCode and loads the project folder.
+Or in your IDE, click on open folder.

 ```sh
 # go the project folder